uvaai/ml1/30 week3/40 Chinese Room/content.md

 own understanding of sentiment, but instead are trying to reproduce the specific notion of sentiment from the labels of the data set used in the assignment.
-So, you are not trying to classify what you think of as having a positive sentiment, but are trying to get as close as possible to the labels of these 1.6 million sample tweets.
+So, you are not trying to classify what you think of as having a positive sentiment, but are reading the data set and trying to get as close as possible to the labels of these 1.6 million sample tweets.
 Argue whether or not you think you have understanding of the labeled sentiment of tweets in this data set.

 5. Finally, consider a combined system, consisting of the Naive Bayes sentiment analysis program and yourself, the programmer who wrote it.
 For this combined